How to Plan a Marketing Budget in 6 Simple Steps: 2021 Guide

 3. Determine your business’s goals

-When you start to create your marketing budget breakdown, you must establish your business’s goals.
+Every guide on how to create a marketing budget will say that you must establish your business’s goals — and it’s true!
 You need to know what you want to achieve, so you can set a budget that allows you to achieve those goals.

 You can set goals that focus on: